GeoscienceAustralia/wagl/docs/source/atmospherics.rst

 Specifically dealing with evaluating the radiative transfer for a defined set of spectra.
 The *wagl* package utilises `MODTRAN <http://modtran.spectral.com/>`_ for evalutating the radiative transfer.

-The default number of points to evaluate the radiative transfer at is 9 for *nbar*, & 25 for *sbt*.
-If the *standard* model is chosen, then 25 points will be evaluated for both *nbar* and *sbt*.
+The default number of points to evaluate the radiative transfer at is 9 for *NBAR*, & 25 for *SBT*.
+If the *STANDARD* model is chosen, then 25 points will be evaluated for both *NBAR* and *SBT*.
 This is to make the workflow simpler and the output directories can be shared by both models, and share the same dependencies.
 The resulting *lambertian*, *nbar* and *nbart* datasets maybe slightly more accurate when using 25 points than 9 points.

 Currently, the number of points are defined to cover the extents of a given *granule*.
 For example a Sentinel-2a dataset containing 15 granules, will subsequently have 15 * n points to evaluate the radiative transfer.

-For the *nbar* model, the labels used for each radiative transfer calculation are:
+For the *NBAR* model, the labels used for each radiative transfer calculation are:

     * ALBEDO-0
     * ALBEDO-1
     * ALBEDO-T

-For the *sbt* model, the label used for radiative transfer calculation is:
+For the *SBT* model, the label used for radiative transfer calculation is:

     * ALBEDO-TH

-The coefficients for the *nbar* model are:
+The coefficients for the *NBAR* model are:

     * DIR: